Okimdone/DSL-Lion/README.md

 $ ./lion.py
 ```

-check the example models given in /testModels!
+### Examples of the syntax :

+Example of the language can be found in the /testModels folder